Why "Provoked" Testing for Heavy Metals Is Improper

 Federal Regulation Needed

-Most laboratories that perform urine toxic metals tests are certified by CLIA, the federal agency that certifies laboratories.
+The laboratories that test provoked specimens for chelationists are certified by CLIA, the federal agency that certifies laboratories.
 CLIA examines only how tests are performed to ensure that measurements are accurate.
 It does not consider how the laboratories interpret their findings.
 Widely used diagnostic tests require FDA clearance or approval, but the agency has not attempted to regulate tests that are used only by the laboratories that develop them.
 During the past few years, however, the FDA has become concerned about laboratory-developed tests that are used to guide treatment decisions.
 In 2015, it reported on twenty such tests, noting that some of them can cause patients to undergo unnecessary treatments and potentially delay diagnosis of their true condition .
 The report classified provoked testing for heavy metals as "a test linked to treatments based on disproven scientific concepts" and noted that (a) in clinical use, patients with positive urine chelation challenge tests may not have heavy metal toxicity and (b) false-positive results may lead to the administration of therapies that are inappropriate, unproven, and/or dangerous .

 The Bottom Line